smk762/dragon_node/README.md

 ## Setup
 1. Clone this repository: `git clone https://github.com/smk762/dragon_node`.
 Use the `season-seven` branch, or `season-sever-dev` if you want to test the latest features.
 2. Run `./setup` to install dependencies
+3. Run `./configure` to setup the config.json files

 ---
 ## Usage